suhas-arun/Brute-Force/Periodic-Table/README.md

 # GUI

-The GUI has a title at the top, the atomic number of the element to guess, an entry box to enter the answer, a submit button, a "give up" button and an exit button, as below:
+The GUI has a title at the top, the atomic number of the element to guess, an entry box to enter the answer, a submit button, a show answer button, a reset button and an exit button, as below:

 ![Main GUI](./images/gui.png)

 # Give Up

-When the user clicks the "give up" button, a popup window says what the correct answer was, as below:
+When the user clicks the show answer button, a popup window says what the correct answer was, as below:

 !["Give Up" popup](./images/give-up1.png)